HamStudy/examtools-docs/content/docs/w5yi/_index.md

 ## What do we sign when a candidate fails?
 How do we prove the failed exam happened?

-The 605 must be signed by 3 certifying examiners.
-Proof of failure is that Print Session Forms/Final Forms contains the candidate roster showing failed element(s) and the candidate's answer sheet showing a failing score.
+You must sing the 605 as Proof of failure.
+The Print Session Forms/Final Forms contains the candidate roster showing failed element(s) and the candidate's answer sheet showing a failing score.
 Your W5YI Test Session report also has a place to count candidates who did not earn a new license or upgrade.